 What’s your first?

 Yara: It comes into use in everyday life.
 Like there’s the make-your-own sandwich at this one café and I multiply how many different sandwich combinations you could have and it came up like 3,510.
 Something crazy like that.

 Is there any place you haven’t been that you really would like to go?

 Yara: Greece.
 I want to see the Parthenon and all the places where people would worship the gods, because I’m really into Greek myths, so I really want to see Athena’s temple.

-Last question: our new President has encouraged everyone in the country to volunteer and help.
 What kind of things would you suggest kids do to help their neighbors, to help other people in the country?

 Yara: Well, I would suggest donating, because every year we donate at least two or three times a year.
 Every Christmas, our gift is we choose a place to donate to and our whole family — we donate in their names.
 And we donated to Water for People, which filters all the water, makes sure people have enough water and clean water, and we donated it to Zambia.

 And there you have it — straight from young Hollywood to you!
-To see more of Yara, check her out in this video that she recorded just for our Summer Challenge on THE STACKS:

 Are you going to see this sweet little gem of a movie?
 Let me know what you think, and if you’ve seen any other cool summer movies.